spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contract-requests-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when a Company Business Unit is being deleted, all related Merchant Relation Requests are deleted as well.
+Make sure that, when a company business unit is deleted, all related merchant relation requests are deleted too.

 {% endinfo_block %}